 Correspondence with Tchaikovsky

-16 letters from Tchaikovsky to František Šubert have survived, dating from 1888 to 1892, of which those highlighted in bold have been translated into English on this website::
+16 letters from Tchaikovsky to František Šubert have survived, dating from 1888 to 1892, all of which have been translated into English on this website::

 - Letter 3694 – 10/22 October 1888, from Frolovskoye